v-iashin/video_features/README.md

 ```

 ### Run an Example
-It will extract I3D features and print the resulting features for `./sample` videos using 0th and 2nd devices in parallel.
-The features are going to be extracted with default parameters.
+It will extract I3D features for `./sample` videos using 0th and 2nd devices in parallel.
+The features are going to be extracted with the default parameters.
 Check out `python extrac_i3d.py --help` for help on available options.
 ```bash
 python main.py --device_ids 0 2 --video_paths ./sample/v_ZNVhz7ctTq0.mp4 ./sample/v_GGSY1Qvo990.mp4
 ```

-## More Examples

 The video paths can be specified in as a file with paths
 ```bash